Smile-SA/magento2-module-debug-toolbar/doc/howto.md

 ### Add a new zone

-A zone in a specific block associated to a template file.
 You can add a new zone in the toolbar.

+To do it, you must implement a new block associated to a template file.

 Your new block must :